 - Keep a fire extinguisher and a first aid kit on hand – Whether a newbie or a veteran, it’s best to be prepared for the worst.
 Even if you may not need it another tailgater might, so keep it close and handy.
 Same goes for the first aid kit, because you never know when a friendly game of toss around the football will turn into a league worthy event with league worthy injuries – or someone may wind up with a blister.

 - Clean up after yourself, correctly – Not only is cleaning up your tailgating spot the right thing to do, but it’s the safest.
 Mixing trash with hot grilling coals could lead to major accidents, especially in packed cars.
 While no one wants to cut down on the fun time, leave room in your tailgating schedule for proper clean up.
 That way you can make sure all trash is picked up and properly disposed of.

-- Consider leaving the game early - Blasphemy, right?
+- Consider leaving the game early – Blasphemy, right?
 Hear us out, leaving the game early, especially when your team is in the lead is a great idea as it gives you the opportunity to safely navigate the parking lot and minimize your chance of fender benders.
 Found a scratch, bump, or dent on your car?
-Don’t freak out, you can easily make a claim through the Verti app no matter what time you’ll be leaving the stadium.
+Don’t freak out, you can easily report a claim no matter what time you’ll be leaving the stadium.